Skip to main content

 He prayed fervently that the shadows of what might be were not fixed, but still open to change.

-adj. relating to or resembling a ghost or apparition
+2. adj. relating to a ghost or spirit.

 The apparitional figure drifted through the locked door, its ghostly chains dragging across the cold stone floor.